-In September of 1992, another bit of legendary Barkley sneaker history was made.
+In September of 1992, another bit of legendary Charles Barkley shoe history was made.
 The studio that created Star Wars, produced the iconic Barkley vs Godzilla commercial in which Chuck battled the giant lizard and dunked on him while rocking the Nike Air Ballistic Force.
 The commercial even had a commercial teasing the commercial!

 The commercial spawned a bunch of spin-off apparel and media including a cool comic book.
 The comic book was released alongside the Nike Air Force Max CB and explained in greater detail how the Clash of Titans came to pass.

-Barkley, the Suns, and his own Signature Line
+Barkley shoes with the Suns, and his own Signature Line

 Charles’ arrival in Phoenix did not go smoothly.
 This time, he hauled off and hit Cedric Ceballos on his first day of practice.
 It was his way of saying he meant business and that he was there to win.
 There are more elegant ways of making a point, but it was effective nonetheless.

 The Suns were built to win a championship.
 They had Kevin Johnson at point, Tom Chambers, Dan Majerle, Cedric Ceballos, and Chuck at forward.
 They were a very dangerous and versatile team.
 They were great right from the get-go.

 The Suns won 62 games and finished 1st in the NBA.
 Chuck had his best season in the NBA averaging 25.6 points per game, 12.2 rebounds, 5.1 assists with a block and a steal as well.
 He made the All-Star Team (obviously) and was named league MVP.